mareuter/my_checker/CONTRIBUTING.rst

 Contributing
 ============

-Contributions are welcome, and they are greatly appreciated!
-Every little bit helps, and credit will always be given.
+Contributions are welcome, but this is a tiny package that I'm using for testing, so it won't be very useful to anyone but me.

 You can contribute in many ways: